-Steve Hartman has been a CBS News correspondent since 1998, having served as a part-time correspondent for the previous two years.
+Steve Hartman is a CBS News Correspondent based in New York, a role he has held since 1998, having served as a part-time correspondent for the previous two years.

-He has won many prestigious broadcast journalism awards for his work: an Alfred I. DuPont-Columbia University Award, an Emmy Award for writing and four RTNDA/Edward R. Murrow Awards, including four citations for Best Writing.
+He has won dozens of prestigious broadcast journalism awards for his work: An Alfred I. DuPont-Columbia University Award, three national Emmy awards and nine RTNDA/Edward R. Murrow awards, including a record seven citations for best writing.

 Hartman was graduated from Bowling Green State University in 1985 with a degree in broadcast journalism.
-He lives in Catskill, New York.
+He is married with three children and lives in Catskill, New York.